Ecobblah/Cuny-first-automation/Student-data/README.md

 The point of -999 so my program will know when to store Total number of credits and overall GPA.

 #Overall
-If i were to make the program for Myself, i would make a GUI and use maybe SQL to store all the data that is needed.
+If i were to make the program for Myself, i would make a GUI to make it look nicer and use maybe SQL to store all the data that is need and mau make it a Web application.